 Cybercrimes are wide ranging from ‘malware’ and ‘phishing’ applications used to record keystrokes or obtain passwords and bank details, to other forms of hacking for the purposes of corporate espionage.

 We have one of the leading computer and internet crime teams in the country and this, coupled with our specialist forensic expertise and in-house IT team, has led to national recognition as leaders in the field of cybercrime.
 Our team includes experts in the area of cybercrime and we are at the forefront of this growing area of law.

-Our attorneys are intimately familiar with the many technologies involved in various state felonies and misdemeanors that relate to computer criminal activity, theft, skimmers, and cyber bullying.
+Our attorneys are intimately familiar with the many technologies involved in various state felonies and misdemeanours that relate to computer criminal activity, theft, skimmers, and cyber bullying.

-Many victims of cyber attacks don’t realize that the law allows for relief in cases of cyber-extortion and data breaches caused by negligence.
+Many victims of cyber attacks don’t realise that the law allows for relief in cases of cyber-extortion and data breaches caused by negligence.
 Our attorneys can help make you whole again.

 Adcocate J.S.
 Rohilla (Civil & Criminal Lawyer in Indore)